TheRealPad/sushiStorage/README.md

 Sushi app code in Kotlin woth jetpack compose, the objectiv of this app is to centralise every type of sushis in the world and let the user discover new flavour

+## get the apk

+You can find the apk in the last app release

 ## install apk
 ```bash
 ./createAPK.sh # the apk will be in apk/